 Salivation in dogs isn’t a reason for concern on its own as certain dogs, or dog breeds, drool more than others.
 But a sudden, noticeable increase in saliva production could be a warning sign.
 We will explain why dog’s drool, and whether your pet needs attention from a veterinarian.

 Why Do Dog’s Drool?

-Sometimes this is because your pet’s mouth is watering at the idea of the dinner that’s coming their way, and this drool is getting trapped in the dog’s mouth.
-This is then released in large quantities – and it’s nothing to worry about.
-Just keep a towel on hand!
+Perhaps your pet’s mouth is watering at the idea of the dinner that’s coming their way, and this drool is getting trapped in the dog’s mouth.
+This is then released in large quantities.
+Typically, a dog can keep this production of saliva under control.